ncbi/deflake/README.md

 At the command-line, run `python deflake.py --help` for a list of options.
 Default maximum runs is
 10. Default pool-size is 1. **Note**: Setting a pool-size to > 1 can make your deflaking faster, but it won't always work, depending on the program you are trying to deflake.
-If your program writes to a file etc. then multiple processes may try to write to that file simultanously and render your deflaking, well, flaky.
+If your program writes to a file, for example, then multiple processes may try to write to that file simultanously and render your deflaking, well, flaky.